ldpliu/clusterpool/demo 510.md

 oc create -f team-admin/clusterpool/clustercliam.yaml --as le

-[Note] after clusterclaim and clusterdeployment created, we will add the clusterset lable to clusterclaim and clusterdeployment, and claim and clusterdeployment will be added to this set. so clusterset admin and clusterset view will has permission to access them.
+[Note] after clusterclaim and clusterdeployment created, we will add the clusterset lable to clusterclaim and clusterdeployment, and claim and clusterdeployment will be added to this set.

 Then let's use other team member to access the clusterpool